anton-mesnyankin/rabbitmq-webhooks/README.md

 ## RabbitMQ Webhooks Plugin

+> ⛔️ DEPRECATED this is no longer supported.

 This plugin provides a "webhook" functionality to a RabbitMQ broker.
 Any message processed by this plugin will be forwarded to the URL you configure, using the method you give it.